brndndev/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: June 17, Wednesday

+**Today's Progress** Today I started my challenge on CSS.
+So far I've learned that CSS can be used for customizing the:

+color
+fonts
+positioning
+spacing
+sizing
+decorations
+transitions

+of a project.
+The customizations could be used as inline styles or external styles.
+Inline style CSS is found in the HTML and is designed for changing lines of code or blocks of code.
+External CSS styles are often used by developers as the desired preference to inline because it looks cleaner and more organized since it's not mixed in with any HTML.

+**Thoughts** freecodecamp's CSS modules are buggy.
+I continued to fail the same test until I turned off my chrome's Dark reader extension.

 ### Day 3: June 15, Monday

 **Today's Progress** I completed the Basics HTML/HTML5 challenges on freecodecamp and learned about Nesting elements and organizing HTML pages using HTML tags, head, div, body, and DOCTYPE...
 Every html file needs to begin with a DOCTYPE for it to translate between newer and older computer systems.
 DOCTYPE html is commonly used for HTML5 files.
 Part of the challenge today was to create a form that could be submitted to a server after choosing a responses form a list of options in the forms of radio buttons and checkboxes.
 I took all the information I learned today to create my very own submission for for people to list things they love and hate and to submit a form with their name and sex (male/female).
 I'll be adding more features tomorrow but I'm excited to push what I have up to Github.